-2..8 Increase Attendance Rates: Attendance clerk and student attendance incentives.

-2.11 Transportation of students to access educational services: Many of our unduplicated students would not have transportation to school, due to rural school boundaries (distance to school) and poverty.
+- 2..8 Increase Attendance Rates: Attendance clerk and student attendance incentives. - 2.11 Transportation of students to access educational services: Many of our unduplicated students would not have transportation to school, due to rural school boundaries (distance to school) and poverty.

 Attendance rates indicate that unduplicated students are absent more often and are more likely to experience the following barriers to attendance: Illness, Grief and Loss, Food insecurity, Loneliness, Housing instability, Lack of parental supervision, and Lack of transportation to and from school.
-Prior to Distance Learning in 2020-21, 2019 data shows that 12.7% of English Learners and 15.6% of Socioeconomically Disadvantaged were chronically absent.
-Although we saw a slight increase in chronic absenteeism for these student subgroups we will continue with these action/services, with additional attendance monitoring procedures, to close the attendance gap for our unduplicated students.
+2020-21 Attendance data shows that 12.7% of English Learners and 15.6% of Socioeconomically Disadvantaged were chronically absent.
+With additional attendance monitoring procedures, we are hoping to close the attendance gap for our unduplicated students.
 100% of our unduplicated students now have access to transportation to and from school.

-2.10 Ag Science Program: Aligned to Next Generation Science Standards - exposing our unduplicated students, many that live in rural agricultural areas, to the Agricultural Sciences.
-2.13 Enrichment Programs Many of our unduplicated students struggle academically and don't enjoy school, but providing them with opportunities to participate in enrichment opportunities may strengthen their academics and give them additional opportunities to feel successful and confident in school.
+- 2.10 Ag Science Program: Aligned to Next Generation Science Standards exposing our unduplicated students, many that live in rural agricultural areas, to the Agricultural Sciences. - 2.13 Enrichment Programs

+Many of our unduplicated students struggle academically and don't enjoy school, but providing them with opportunities to participate in enrichment opportunities may strengthen their academics and give them additional opportunities to feel successful and confident in school.
 Our unduplicated students have a need for more connectivity with our school and community.
 Through our Ag Science Program students will build relationships with local farmers and community members, learn to collaborate by working in the school garden/ag center together, and all ag curriculum will be tied to the Next Generation Science Standards.
-2019 only 13% of 5th grade students and 10% of 8th graders met or exceeded grade level standards on the CAST for Science.
+5th & 8th grade CAST for Science assessment will be reviewed for student achievement in Science.
 Other enrichment programs include an Artist in Residence and Performing Arts.
 Enrichment programs will be evaluated through student connectivity surveys.

-The following district-wide services were not carried over from the prior LCAP.
 2.14 Additional primary grade teacher to maintain class size ratio: